eun1027/eun1027/README.md

 ## Hi there 👋
 <!--  -->

-Let me introduce myself
+My introduction

 - 🎓 I am currently studying in a Korean university
 - 🌱 I’m currently learning nursing and linguistics.
-- 💬 Ask me about ...
 - 📫 How to reach me: jce102739@korea.ac.kr
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I have to go to school for 5 years